-With over 20 years of experience in clinical trial program design, operational consulting, and recruitment, we provide our clients the tools, knowledge, and expertise required to overcome key challenges, including patient enrolment, site management, and plan development.
+With 25 years of experience in clinical trial program design, operational consulting, and recruitment, we provide our clients the tools, knowledge, and expertise required to overcome key challenges, including patient enrolment, site management, and plan development.

 History – A Legacy of Excellence